FOR INDIVIDUALS AND ORGANIZATIONS

 "With utmost professionalism and superb humor, Susan helped me put into effect situational leadership in the nonprofit world to detect and overcome dysfunctions in management spheres, set the course to design and implement problem-solving strategies, foster team building, and facilitate teamwork to efficiently achieve organizational goals.
 Susan’s coaching also allowed me to stay focused in the midst of unsettling organizational change and to develop mindfulness to be present, safeguard work-life balance, and continue thriving along my career journey.
 Susan's coaching couldn't be any more holistic and comprehensive."

 Are you a “leader?”

-Do you hold, or aspire to hold, a position of influence regarding the purposeful behavior and activities of others towards a shared goal?
-If so – regardless of your title or where you are located in the hierarchy (if any) – you are a leader by Susan’s definition.
+Do you take conscious responsibility for influencing the purposeful behavior of others towards achieving a shared goal?
+If so, regardless of your title or where you are located in the hierarchy (if any), you are a leader by Susan’s definition.

 What is “leadership coaching?”

-Leadership coaching is a series of structured conversations designed to help leaders expand their capacities to communicate effectively, respond productively to conflict, take decisive action, and propel positive change by combining inner work (e.g., reflection) with outer work (skills acquisition) that is in alignment with the leader’s mission.
+Leadership coaching is a series of structured, co-created conversations about the leader's growth.* The process is designed to help a leader increase his or her capacities to communicate effectively, take decisive action, and propel positive change by combining inner work (reflection) with outer work (skills acquisition) that is in alignment with the leader’s mission.

 Coaching conversations are driven entirely by the client’s goals, and intentionally build on the client’s strengths.
 The coaching process – which mostly consists of exploring open, curious and clarifying questions – supports a leader’s ability to listen more efficiently to his or her natural wisdom about how to make powerful, potentially transformational choices.